ai-on-gke/website/README.md

-# AI-on-GKE Website
+# GKE AI Labs Website

-This repository contains the source code for the [AI on GKE website](https://ai-on-gke.dev).
+This repository contains the source code for the [GKE AI Labs website](https://gke-ai-labs.dev).

 ## Contributing